mozilla/http-observatory/README.md

+> [!IMPORTANT]
+>
-## ⚠️ Deprecation Announcement for Mozilla HTTP Observatory
+> ## ⚠️ Deprecation Announcement for Mozilla HTTP Observatory
+>

-Dear Mozilla Observatory Users,
+> Dear Mozilla Observatory Users,
+>

-This code repository is now deprecated.
+> This code repository is now deprecated.
 There is a [Node/Javascript based replacement available](https://github.com/mdn/mdn-http-observatory/), that has updated scoring and backs the [HTTP Observatory service on MDN](https://developer.mozilla.org/en-US/observatory).
+>

-### 🛠️ What This Means
+> ### 🛠️ What This Means
+>

-* No Further Updates: We will no longer be providing updates, bug fixes, or new features for this repository.
+> * No Further Updates: We will no longer be providing updates, bug fixes, or new features for this repository.
-* Limited Support: Official support will be discontinued.
+> * Limited Support: Official support will be discontinued.
-* Archival: The repository will be archived soon, making it read-only.
+> * Archival: The repository will be archived soon, making it read-only.
+>

-🔍 Alternatives and Recommendations
+> 🔍 Alternatives and Recommendations
+>

-We recommend transitioning to [HTTP Observatory](https://github.com/mdn/mdn-http-observatory/), maintained by [MDN](https://developer.mozilla.org).
+> We recommend transitioning to [HTTP Observatory](https://github.com/mdn/mdn-http-observatory/), maintained by [MDN](https://developer.mozilla.org).
+>

-📦 Migration Guide
+> 📦 Migration Guide
+>

-To assist you in transitioning, we have prepared a [Migration Guide](https://github.com/mdn/mdn-http-observatory/blob/main/README.md#migrating-from-the-public-v1-api-to-the-v2-api) that covers steps to migrate your existing setup to the alternative.
+> To assist you in transitioning, we have prepared a [Migration Guide](https://github.com/mdn/mdn-http-observatory/blob/main/README.md#migrating-from-the-public-v1-api-to-the-v2-api) that covers steps to migrate your existing setup to the alternative.

 # Mozilla HTTP Observatory